FAIR Insurance Claim Guide

 • Ask for a written quote that names the scope, deliverables, expected timeline, travel or rush charges, and any extra fee for supplemental letters or testimony.

-• Confirm whether the appraiser has relationships with the insurer, dealer, repair vendor, conservator, salvage buyer, or another party whose financial interest could affect independence.
+• Confirm whether the appraiser has relationships with the insurer, dealer, repair vendor, conservator, salvage buyer, or another party with a financial interest.

 Use FAIR routing when the claim path is unclear

-If you are not sure whether you need a claim appraiser, a replacement-value update, a damage-and-loss review, or a different specialty, use FAIR as a standards-aware routing layer before hiring.
+If you are not sure whether you need a claim appraiser, replacement-value update, damage-and-loss review, or another specialty, use FAIR as a standards-aware routing layer before hiring.

 • Use the insurance claims guide for claim-facing appraiser sourcing.